A professional genealogist critiqued my writing by asking who 'we' is?

 When I started out in the IT industry, I learned the fastest way to be offered new opportunities was to teach others to do my current job.
 I learned that it was not what I knew, but who I knew when it came to tackling tough problems and now, as a genealogist, I could not solve the problems I do without the help of WE, whoever they may be.

-So, WE find records, WE locate a piece of property, WE jump for joy when another comes through with a piece of evidence, or an idea, or even a lack of evidence.
+So, WE find records, WE locate a piece of property, WE jump for joy when another comes through with a question, piece of evidence, an idea, or even a lack of evidence.

 But my WE is a quiet WE.
 WE are flowing, like the quiet river.
 Some have ridden the currents of time and are gone, some are just beginning, and many are within the journey.